Panel finds 80 alleged abuse cases tied to WHO's Congo work

 WHO doctor Jean-Paul Ngandu and two other agency officials also signed a contract promising to buy land for a young woman Ngandu allegedly impregnated; Ngandu said he was pressured to do so to protect WHO’s reputation.

-The panel said that during its interview with WHO chief Tedros, he said he was made aware of the sex abuse allegations when they were revealed in the press and had not heard of the incident involving Ngandu until the AP published its story.
-The panel criticized WHO's tendency to “reject all reports of sexual exploitation and abuse unless they are made in writing.”
+The panel said that during its interview with Tedros, he said he was made aware of the sex abuse allegations when they were revealed in the press and had not heard of the incident involving Ngandu until the AP published its story.

 Some of the women who say they were victimized by WHO officials said they hoped those involved would be severely punished.